1716757342/AlphaSymbol-v2/README.md

 > 在main.py文件里面指定算法的各种参数，然后指定对应的X和Y，
 ## Evaluation

   We evaluated the performance of AlphaSymbol on more than ten classic datasets in the field of symbolic regression.
-These datasets are labeled Nguyen, Keijzer, Korns, Constant, Livermore, R, Vladislavlev, Jin, Neat, AI Feynman, and Others.
+These datasets are labeled **Nguyen, Keijzer, Korns, Constant, Livermore, R, Vladislavlev, Jin, Neat, AI Feynman, and Others**.
 The datasets mentioned above collectively contain a total of 222 test expressions.
 We compare AlphaSymbol with four symbol regression algorithms that have demonstrated high performance:

 **DSO**.
 A superior algorithm that effectively integrates reinforcement learning and genetic programming (GP) for symbolic regression tasks.